memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 ### Devicetree includes and sources in Zephyr

-If you're familiar with the [devicetree specification](https://www.devicetree.org/specifications/), you might have wondered why the devicetree snippet that we've seen before uses `C/C++` style `#include` directives:
+If you're familiar with the [Devicetree specification](https://www.devicetree.org/specifications/), you might have wondered why the Devicetree snippet that we've seen before uses `C/C++` style `#include` directives:

 `zephyr/dts/arm/nordic/nrf52840.dtsi`